AntonVonDelta/ShadowNLight/README.md

 Line class:intersection,inline with another line check

-Frustum  composed by a source and an segment.
+Frustum(not complete) \- composed by a source and an segment(screen).
 The frustum is between the source and the endpoints of the segment inclosing it in.
+        \- the sides extend to a large distance
+        \- checks if a give segment/point is inside, cuts the segmet into piece(outside,inside)

+Light - built on Frustum.
+Adds another layer of intersection: checks if a given segment is between source and screen or cuts in accordingly , retuning only the visible part.